Varvara Lepchenko: 2014: First WTA Tour final

-Lepchenko got her US Open Series underway at the Bank of the West Classic.
+Lepchenko got her US Open Series underway at the Stanford Classic.
 She advanced to the semifinals defeating Caroline Garcia, second seed and last year finalist Agnieszka Radwańska, and qualifier and compatriot Sachia Vickery.
 She lost her semifinal match to third seed Angelique Kerber.
 Lepchenko was playing well against Kerber; after winning the first set, she led 5–2 in the second before Kerber came back to not only win the second set but also the match.
 Coming through qualifying at the Western & Southern Open, Lepchenko was defeated in the first round by Sam Stosur.
 In Connecticut, she lost in the first round of qualifying to Aleksandra Wozniak.
 At the US Open, she reached the third round where she was defeated by top seed, two-time defending champion, and eventual champion Serena Williams.

 Seeded fifth at the Korea Open, and defeating Olivia Rogowska, Han Na-lae, top seed and defending champion, Agnieszka Radwańska, and Christina McHale, Lepchenko reached her first WTA Tour tournament final.
 However, she lost to second seed Karolína Plíšková, but after the tournament, her ranking improved from 43 to 35.
 At the China Open, Lepchenko was defeated in the final round of qualifying by Sílvia Soler Espinosa.
 Seeded fourth at the first edition of the Tianjin Open, Lepchenko made it to the quarterfinal round where she lost to sixth seed and eventual champion Alison Riske.
 Lepchenko competed in her final tournament of the year at the Luxembourg Open.
 Seeded fifth, she advanced to the quarterfinals after beating Julia Görges and Jana Čepelová.
 She was defeated in her quarterfinal match by qualifier Denisa Allertová.

 Lepchenko ended the year ranked 36.